Aeration & Overseeding, Slice Seeding, Sod: Comparing New Lawn Methods

 If your lawn has dead, bare, or thin spots, then you’re already aware that you need seeding.
 While you know that your end goal is a healthy green lawn, you might be wondering about the best way to achieve it.
-After all, there are quite a few lawn seeding methods out there and you likely want to know which one is best for your Allentown, Bethlehem, or Easton, PA property.

 We understand that lawn maintenance can be confusing.
 There are so many options and the last thing you want to do is spend money on a method that’s not going to work or might be more than you really need for success.